-Halloween celebrates harvest time, gives thanks to the Gods, and is generally accepted as being the pagan new year.
-It is also considered to be the time when the veil between the spirit world and the living world is the thinnest!
-This is the night that ghosts come back to visit us.
+Halloween celebrates harvest time, gives thanks to the gods and is generally accepted as being the pagan New Year.
+It is also considered to be the time when the veil between the spirit world and the living world is at its thinnest.
+This is the night when ghosts come back to visit us.

-The day after Halloween is called "All Saints Day".
+The day after Halloween is called "All Saints' Day".
 This is when Christians of old would remember the dead believers who had passed into heaven.
-This fact explains where the present word Halloween is derived from.
+This explains where the present word Halloween is derived.

-The name Halloween is taken from the pagan holiday called "All Hallos Eave" or "All Hallow's Eve".
-The "Eve" is being the night before and "Hallo" being an old word for "Saint".
+The name Halloween is taken from the pagan holiday called "All Hallos' Eave" or "All Hallows' Eve".
+The "Eve" is the night before and "Hallo" is an old word for "Saint".

-"Trick or Treating" may stem from the fact that in ancient times, it was believed that during this one night, "All Hallow's Eve", the evil spirits of bad men, long since dead, returned to their original homes.
-If food and shelter was not left out for the wicked souls then you would be haunted and spells would be put on you.
-If the spirits were pleased with the food you provided, you would be left in peace.
+"Trick-or-treating" may stem from the fact that in ancient times, it was believed that during this one night, "All Hallow's Eve", the evil spirits of bad men, long since dead, returned to their original homes.
+If food and shelter was not left out for the wicked souls then the neglectful would be subjected to hauntings and spells.
+If the spirits were pleased with the food provided, the givers would be left in peace.

-Witches use gemstones a lot and gem stones have a long association with witchcraft.
-They may wear them as jewelry, use them on their altars or just carry them in their bag.
-Witches believe Gemstones hold power and energy and can be used for a variety of purposes such as healing, protection and to ward of evil.
-Some are even used to aid communication with the Spirit world.
+Witches use gemstones a lot and gemstones have a long association with witchcraft.
+Witches may wear gems as jewelry, use them on their altars or just carry them in their bag.
+Witches believe that gemstones hold power and energy and can be used for a variety of purposes such as healing, protection and to ward off evil.
+Some are even used to aid communication with the spirit world.
 It was believed in ancient times that gemstones could stimulate crop growth, inspire fertility and even indicate the outcome of battles.

-A witch will choose their gemstones carefully on a daily basis.
+Witches are said to choose their gemstones carefully on a daily basis.
 Before they leave the house they will decide what gemstone to wear.
 Maybe an amethyst ring to increase their psychic abilities, maybe a moonstone if a full moon is due that evening.
-The gem maybe worn as a ring, a pendent, a necklace or even earrings.
+The gem may be worn as a ring, a pendant, a necklace or even earrings.